Made Simple: Continuing Education Requirements for Georgia LPC SW and MFT

 Innovations and changes occur in all trades.
 Remember when dentists recommended you brush your teeth up and down?
 Then they changed it to brush downward.
 Now apparently you have to use an electric toothbrush.

 The same applies to mental health professionals.
 Patients are treated with new psychotherapies.

 Knowledge of brain function has advanced.
 It is important your counseling is based upon the most current research.
 Licensing boards are mandated by state governments to protect the public and ensuring competent professionals is included in that mandate.

 You don’t want to become a dinosaur in your profession.
 There are emerging issues in counseling practice.
 The modern counselor or social worker should be competent in working with trends in sexual behavior and addictions.
 Importantly, online psychotherapy has changed what constitutes ethical practice.
 Ethics is the only specific content area that Georgia’s Composite Board requires each renewal period.

-History of Masters Level Continuing Education Rules in Georgia
+History of Masters Level Licensing and Continuing Education in Georgia

 Chapter 135-9 was written shortly after the law creating the Composite Board and the original board members were appointed on September 1 1985.
 The rule provides more detail to the law at GA Code § 43-10A-16, but the law is brief:

 ‣ The board shall adopt continuing education requirements.

 ‣ The number of required continuing education hours would be limited to what is practical and realistic for licensees.